Westfield, NJ appraiser residential market analysis- 2025

 This is mainly due to the quiet neighborhoods, downtown area, commuting distance to NYC, and reputable school system.
-Although commuting distance is not the draw it once was due to Covid and the opportunity to work from home.
+Although commuting distance is not the draw it once was due to Covid and the opportunity to work from home, many businesses have returned to full time in the office.

 Over the past year we’ve seen a battle of low inventory and higher interest rates causing a major slowdown in the market.
 This has caused transactional volume to decrease significantly.
 A large part of that is homeowners do not want to leave the historically low interest rates that many currently have in place.
 Secondly is the trouble of finding another place to move with fewer options on the market.